Overview

 - The webhook responds with a 2XX status code (i.e. a successful response).

-- The webhook responds with a 410 status code (upon which Hotjar will delete the webhook from your survey or feedback widget).
+- The webhook responds with a 410 status code (upon which Hotjar will delete the webhook from your survey or recording segment).

 - Maximum 6 retries are reached.